Azure/azure-rest-api-specs/specification/servicefabricmanagedclusters/resource-manager/readme.md

 suppressions:

   - code: ResourceNameRestriction
-    reason: the service does not have a patter restriction.
+    reason: the service does not have a pattern restriction.
 ARM's default rule should get applied.

   - code: PutResponseSchemaDescription
-    reason: service creted with the 202 patter before this rule was introduced.
+    reason: service created with the 202 pattern before this rule was introduced.
 ```

 ---